 The war against drugs is quickly moving from dark street alleys to the medicine cabinets of our own, seemingly safe homes.
 More and more people are becoming addicted to painkillers such as Roxicodone.
 While many get their addiction to roxys while looking for a way to get high, others can become hooked while taking the drug for serious pain following doctor recommendations.

 Roxicodone, is also known as Roxy’s to people that abuse roxies on a regular basis, it is a prescription painkiller that is made from the substance oxycodone hydrochloride.
 Roxies are often taken orally, but can also be smoked or injected when melted down.

 Studies have found that many addicts turn to heroin as a cheaper substance, proving that Roxicodone is a “gateway” drug.

 Roxicodone gives users feelings of euphoria along with increased energy and often the belief that they can do more than ever before.
-Some other side effects of addiction to this drug include anxiety, muscle spasms, mood changes, nausea, convulsions, and respiratory problems.
+Some other side effects of oxycodone addiction include anxiety, muscle spasms, mood changes, nausea, convulsions, and respiratory problems.

 How to Overcome Roxicodone

 Those who start taking Roxies for health problems usually become physically addicted and then mentally addicted, while those who take them for fun become mentally and then physically addicted.
 In either case if you want to quit using roxy’s and overcome addiction you should seek help right away.